Stable sets of primes in number fields: Introduction

-\begin{introThm}(cf. Theorems \ref{thm:LocExt_RExt_CD} and \ref{thm:Kapi1forstable}) Let $K$ be a number field, $p$ a rational prime and $T \supseteq S \supseteq R$ sets of primes of $K$ with $R$ finite.
-Assume that $S$ is $p$-stable\footnote{In fact a weaker condition would do the job, cf. Theorem \ref{thm:LocExt_RExt_CD}.} for $K_S^R(\mu_p)/K$.
+\begin{introThm}(cf. Theorems \ref{thm:LocExt_RExt_CD} and \ref{thm:Kapi1forstable}) Let $K$ be a number field, $p$ a rational prime, $\fp$ a prime of $K$ and $T \supseteq S \supseteq R$ sets of primes of $K$ with $R$ finite.
+Assume that $S$ is $p$-stable\footnote{In fact a weaker condition would suffice, cf. Theorem \ref{thm:LocExt_RExt_CD}.} for $K_S^R(\mu_p)/K$.
 Then \begin{itemize} \item[(A)](Local extensions) \item[(B)](Riemann's existence theorem) Let $I_{\fp}^{\prime}(p)$ denote the Galois group of the maximal pro-$p$ extension of $K_{S,\fp}^R$ and $K_T^{\prime}(p)/K_S^R$ denote the maximal pro-$p$ subextension of $K_T/K_S^R$.
 The natural map